Chess clock: Timing methods

-Simple delay (also known as US delay)—with this timing method, the clock waits for the delay period each move before the player's main time starts countdown down.
+Simple delay (also known as US delay): with this timing method, the clock waits for the delay period each move before the player's main time starts counting down.
 For example, if the delay is ten seconds, the clock waits for ten seconds each move before the main time starts counting down.

-Bronstein delay and Simple delay are mathematically equivalent.
+Bronstein delay and Simple delay are very similar, but not equal.
+Mathematically, Bronstein delay and Simple delay are identical; the amount of time allotted to each player is equivalent at all stages of the game.
+For this reason, the two delays are interchangeable in the FIDE laws of chess.
+In practice, however, Bronstein delay and Simple delay display time differently.
+In Bronstein delay, the amount of time is added after the move has been made; this distinction may be crucial when a player is running out of time.

 The advantage of Bronstein delay is that a player can always quickly see exactly how much time they have for their next move without having to mentally add the main and delay time.
 The advantage of Simple delay is that a player can always tell whether the time that is counting down is the delay time or the main time.
+For example, in a game with a 5-second delay, when a player presses their clock with 1 second remaining, the clock will display with 1 second remaining, and the 5-second delay is counted separately on their next turn.
+In Bronstein, the 5 seconds are immediately added, and the clock will display 6 seconds.
 Simple delay is the form of delay most often used in the US, while Bronstein delay is the form of delay most often used in most other countries.